HPH-Fabrication-Addins/cinx-api-docs/source/includes/_catalog-updates.md

 As part of CINX’s integration services, a company can request catalog updates formatted for industry software or develop a customized format.
 The company can have unlimited subscriptions to CINX Import-Export Applications.

 Each subscription will define the catalog of items and the output format.
-This subscription has an App Id that will be required to create API requests.
+This subscription has an **app_id** that will be required to create API requests.
 This Id can be obtained from the CINX Subscriptions/Authorizations response.

 **Update Format**